1. The Cloakroom

 For a bird’s eye view of Queen Street Mall, head up the lift in Next Hotel to its rooftop pool, bar and restaurant.
-It’s almost too perfect on sunset, but anytime is a good time to enjoy the rooftop views of the mall and its surrounds.
-We suggest you save it for an end of semester celebration.
+It’s almost too perfect at sunset, but any time is a good time to enjoy the rooftop views of the mall and its surrounds.
+We suggest you save it for an end-of-semester celebration.

-You may know John Mills Himself as the great provider of delicious coffee and dirty chais (seriously, the chai!) but did you know it’s also a bar?
+You may know John Mills Himself as the great provider of delicious coffee and dirty chais (seriously, the chai) but did you know it’s also a bar?
 This quaint little red brick establishment down the driveway on Elizabeth Street may be small, but its evening offerings are not.
-John Mills Himself prides itself on its local produce, measuring all its drinks in miles – that is, how many miles away it was sourced.
-The beer is under 180km, the wine under 250km and the spirits from around Australia.
+John Mills Himself prides itself on its local produce, measuring all its drinks in miles, that is, how many miles away it was sourced.
+The beer is under 180km, the wine under 250km and the spirits are from around Australia.
 Go on, try something local.

-You can’t be blamed if you haven’t seen this one in the city – at 30 floors above street level, it’s the city’s highest bar.
+We don’t blame you if you haven’t seen this one in the city.
+At 30 floors above street level, it’s the city’s highest bar.
 And that view.
-Find it on Mary Street – it’s a sure hit with out-of-town visitors.
+Find it on Mary Street, it’s a sure hit with out-of-town visitors.